Select language:

 For more information on EURES TMS, visit the dedicated page THIS LINK

-This guide has been produced as part of the annual work plan of the European Network IGNet, co-financed by the European Union.
-The content of the guide reflects the views only of the authors and neither the European Commission nor any of its agencies can be held responsible for its content or any use made of it.
-The content of the guide has no official value for the purposes of submitting applications and projects, for which only the official guides of the individual programmes and initiatives are valid.
+This Guide has been produced as part of the annual work plan of the European network IGNet, co-financed by the European Union.
+The content of this guide reflects the views of the authors only, and neither the European Commission nor any of its agencies can be held responsible for its content or any use made of it.
+The content of this guide has no official value for the purposes of submitting applications or projects; only the official guides or calls for proposals for individual programmes and initiatives are valid for these.